-Dr. Brooke Soles, an Assistant Professor of Education Administration, grew up in rural Wisconsin where she attended public schools.
-She holds a B.A. in Spanish and Education from the University of Wisconsin, Platteville, a M.Ed. in Educational Leadership from the University of California, Los Angeles, and an Ed.D. in Educational Leadership from the University of California, Berkeley.
-Prior to higher education, Dr. Soles served for 15 years as K-12 bilingual teacher and administrator in the San Francisco and Los Angeles Unified School Districts in both traditional public and charter schools and well as a charter school monitor with the Los Angeles County Office of Education.
-Dr. Soles has also served as a Peace Corps Volunteer in Honduras and Board Member of the Los Angeles Neighborhood City Council and the Gay and Lesbian Administrators and Allies of the Los Angeles Unified School District.
-Her current scholarship interests include school reculturing, moral leadership, professional development on inclusive practices, high impact strategies for inclusive school culture addressing teachers’ norms, beliefs, and values, anti-racist and diversity initiatives, school policies into practice, constructive problem talk, design-based school improvement, and online education.
+Dr. Brooke Soles grew up in rural Wisconsin where she attended public schools.
+As an Assistant Professor of Educational Administration and Leadership at the California State University San Marcos (CSUSM), she teaches courses in the M.A.Ed. and University of California, San Diego/CSUSM Joint Doctoral Program.
+She holds a B.A. in Spanish and Education from the University of Wisconsin, Platteville, a M.Ed. from the University of California, Los Angeles, and an Ed.D. in Educational Leadership from the University of California, Berkeley.
+Prior to higher education, Dr. Soles served for 15 years as K-12 bilingual teacher and administrator in the San Francisco and Los Angeles Unified School Districts (LAUSD) in both traditional public and charter schools primarily at the secondary level.
+She also served as a Los Angeles County Office of Education Charter School Office Authorizer.
+Dr. Soles completed service as a Peace Corps Volunteer in Honduras and board member of both the Los Angeles Neighborhood City Council and the Gay and Lesbian Administrators and Allies of the LAUSD.
+She currently serves on the board for the California Association of Professors of Education Administration.
+Her current scholarship interest includes culturally proficient educational practices, learning and teaching in educational leadership, and online teaching and learning.

 E-mail: email@example.com | Phone: 760-750-8284